yahyamourid/healthTime/README.md

 Key features include:
 - Appointment management for healthcare providers and patients.
-- Role-based user management for administrators, providers, and patients.
+- Role-based user management for administrators, doctors, and patients.
 - Real-time data synchronization and secure authentication using **Spring Security** with JWT.
 - Easy deployment using Docker.